jeckzang/security/README.md

 # security libs or utils

 ### certificateUtil.sh
-This utils is works for generate server certificates, you could use as below steps:
+This utils works for generate server certificates, you could use as below steps:

 #### create server key and CSR
 1. create server key